openstreetmap/openstreetmap-website/CONFIGURE.md

 If your installation stops working for some reason:

 * Sometimes gem dependencies change.
-To update go to your rails_port directory and run ''bundle install'' as root.
+To update go to your `openstreetmap-website` directory and run ''bundle install'' as root.

 * The OSM database schema is changed periodically and you need to keep up with these improvements.
-Go to your rails_port directory and run:
+Go to your `openstreetmap-website` directory and run:

 ```
 bundle exec rake db:migrate